kammitama5/kammitama5.github.io/_posts/2022-07-03-Sunday-July-3rd.md

 <img src="/images/weekfourrooftopnyc22/rooftop2.png" width="400">

 - A view of the city from the rooftop.
+The view is pretty much 270 degrees (so you can see all around except for a tiny area, like a catwalk runway design, essentially).

 <img src="/images/weekfourrooftopnyc22/rooftop4.png" width="400">